-Name Designation as Independent Audit & Supervisory Board Member Supplementary Explanation of the Relationship Reasons of Appointment Takashi Muraoka Ο (Career summary) May 2005 Executive Officer of UFJ Bank Limited Apr.
-2008 Managing Executive Officer of The Bank of Tokyo-Mitsubishi UFJ, Ltd. Jun.
-2011 Standing Audit & Supervisory Board Member of the Company (to the present) There is a transactional relationship, including capital lending between the Company and MUFG Bank, Ltd. Takashi Muraoka is a former Managing Executive Officer at the Bank of Tokyo-Mitsubishi UFJ, Ltd. (currently MUFG Bank, Ltd.) Our selection of him reflects a focus on ensuring objectivity and neutrality in relation to management.
-Mr. Muraoka comes from MUFG Bank, Ltd., with who we have a capital lending relationship but we view loans from MUFG Bank, Ltd. as having no impact on our decision-making process.
-As such, there are no special interests between the Company and Mr. Muraoka, and we have determined that he presents no risk of a conflict of interests with general shareholders and have designated him as an independent officer.
-Mamoru Kawakami 0 (Career summary) Jun.
+Name Designation as Independent Audit & Supervisory Board Member Supplementary Explanation of the Relationship Reasons of Appointment Mamoru Kawakami 0 (Career summary) Jun.
 2010 Director and First Senior Executive Officer of The Chuo Mitsui Trust and Banking Company, Limited Apr.
 2012 Consultant of Sumitomo Mitsui Trust Bank, Limited Jun.
 2012 Corporate Auditor of The Japan Steel Works, Ltd. Jun.
 2016 Standing Audit & Supervisory Board Member of the Company (to the present) There is a transactional relationship, including capital lending between the Company and Sumitomo Mitsui Trust Bank, Limited.
 Mamoru Kawakami is a former consultant of Sumitomo Mitsui Trust Bank, Limited.
 Our selection of him reflects a focus on ensuring objectivity and neutrality in relation to management.
 Mr. Kawakami comes from Sumitomo Mitsui Trust Bank, Limited, with who we have a capital lending relationship but we view loans from Sumitomo Mitsui Trust Bank, Limited as having no impact on our decision-making process.
 As such, there are no special interests between the Company and Mr. Kawakami, and we have determined that he presents no risk of a conflict of interests with general shareholders and have designated him as an independent officer.

-Hiroyuki Hoshi 0 (Career summary) Jun.
-2006 Director of Development Bank of Japan Inc. Jun.
-2008 Full-time Statutory Auditor of AIRPORT FACILITIES CO., LTD. Jun.
-2011 Senior Managing Director of AIRPORT FACILITIES CO., LTD. (to the present) Jun.
-2015 Outside Audit & Supervisory Board Member of the Company (to the present) There is a transactional relationship, including capital lending between the Company and Development Bank of Japan Inc. Hiroyuki Hoshi comes from the Development Bank of Japan Inc, with which we have a capital lending relationship, but he retired in June of 2008.
-Our selection of him reflects a focus on ensuring objectivity and neutrality in relation to management.
-As such, there are no special interests between the Company and Mr. Hoshi, and we have determined that he presents no risk of a conflict of interests with general shareholders and have designated him as an independent officer.
 Yasuomi Matsuyama 0 (Career summary) Apr.
 2011 Director and Senior Managing Executive Officer of Nippon Life Insurance Company Jun.
 2013 President of SEIWA BUSINESS LINK CO., LTD. Jun.
-2013 Audit & Supervisory Board Member of Mitsubishi Gas Chemical Company, Inc. (to the present) Jun.
 2016 Outside Audit & Supervisory Board Member of the Company (to the present) Jun.
-2017 Director and Chairperson of Nissay Information Technology Co., Ltd. (to the present) There is a transactional relationship, including capital lending between the Company and Nippon Life Insurance Company.
+2017 Director and Chairperson of Nissay Information Technology Co., Ltd. Jun.
+2019 Chairman of the Nissay Culture Foundation (to the present) Chairman of the Tokyo Opera City Cultural Foundation (to the present) There is a transactional relationship, including capital lending between the Company and Nippon Life Insurance Company.
 Yasuomi Matsuyama is a former Director of Nippon Life Insurance Company.
 Our selection of him reflects a focus on ensuring objectivity and neutrality in relation to management.
 Mr. Matsuyama comes from Nippon Life Insurance Company, with who we have a capital lending relationship but we view loans from Nippon Life Insurance Company as having no impact on our decision-making process.
-As such, there are no special interests between the Company and Mr. Matsuyama, and we have determined that he presents no risk of a conflict of interests with general shareholders and have designated him as an independent officer.
+As such, there are no special interests between the Company and Mr. Matsuyama, and we have determined that he presents no risk of a conflict of interests with general shareholders and have designated him as an independent officer. ---------------------- --- -- --